Street light: Gas lamp lighting

 The first public street lighting with gas was demonstrated in Pall Mall, London on 4 June 1807 by Frederick Albert Winsor.

 In 1811, engineer Samuel Clegg designed and built what is now considered the oldest extant gasworks in the world.
 Gas was used to light the worsted mill in the village of Dolphinholme in North Lancashire.
 The remains of the works, including a chimney and gas plant, have been put on the National Heritage List for England.
 Clegg's installation saved the building's owners the cost of up to 1,500 candles every night.
-It also lit the mill owner's house and the street of millworkers' houses in Dolphinholme.
+It also lit the mill owner's house and the streets of millworkers' houses in Dolphinholme.

 In 1812, Parliament granted a charter to the London and Westminster Gas Light and Coke Company, and the first gas company in the world came into being.
 Less than two years later, on 31 December 1813, the Westminster Bridge was lit by gas.

 Following this success, gas lighting spread outside London, both within Britain and abroad.
 The first place outside London in England to have gas lighting, was Preston, Lancashire in 1816, where Joseph Dunn's Preston Gaslight Company introduced a new, brighter gas lighting.
 Another early adopter was the city of Baltimore, where the gaslights were first demonstrated at Rembrandt Peale's Museum in 1816, and Peale's Gas Light Company of Baltimore provided the first gas streetlights in the United States.
-In the 1860s, streetlights were started in the Southern Hemisphere in New Zealand.
+In the 1860s, streetlights were introduced in the Southern Hemisphere in New Zealand.